prank855/SDL_Learn-01/readme.md

 open root folder in vscode

+run "compile_ALL_files.bat"

-press f5 on a .cpp file to run & debug program
+press f5 in vscode to debug and run program

-ctrl-shift-b for debug OR release build tasks
+run "build_release.bat" for release executable, will be in "bin/" folder